-This provisional ecological site occurs in the Moist Grassland climatic zone of MLRA 52.
+This provisional ecological site occurs in the Dry Shrubland climatic zone of MLRA 52.
 Map units shown in Figure 1 contain minor components of this ecological site, typically less than 10 percent of the map unit composition.
 This map is approximate, is not intended to be definitive, and may be subject to change.
-Swale Moist Grassland is an extensive ecological site on till plains, moraines, and outwash fans in MLRA 52.
+Onsite evaluations are necessary, particularly in boundary or intergrade areas where ecological sites from multiple climate zones may overlap.
+Swale Dry Shrubland is an extensive ecological site on till plains, moraines, and fans in MLRA 52.
 Although present in the vast majority of soil map units, it is nearly always a minor component because it occurs on swale microfeatures.
 A swale is defined as a shallow, open depression in unconsolidated materials which lacks a defined channel but can funnel overland or subsurface flow into a drainageway (USDA-NRCS, 2016).

 The distinguishing characteristic of this site is that it receives additional moisture via surface runoff from adjacent sites.
-Soils for this ecological site are typically very deep (more than 60 inches) and derived from alluvium.
-This ecological site may occur on slopes of up to 15 percent but most commonly occurs on slopes of 8 percent or less.
-Soil textures in the upper 4 inches are typically loam, silt loam, or silty clay loam.
-In most areas, but not all, the soils are pachic.
+Soils for this ecological site may range from moderately deep (between 20 to 40 inches to bedrock) to very deep (greater than 60 inches to bedrock), but are typically very deep and derived from local alluvium.
+This ecological site may occur on slopes of up to 15 percent, but most commonly occurs on slopes of 8 percent or less.
+Soil surface textures (0 to 4 inches) are typically loam to clay loam.
+In some areas, but not all, the soils have a mollic epipedon.
 This site is more productive than surrounding sites due to the increased available moisture.
-Characteristic vegetation is green needlegrass (Nassella viridula), shortbristle needle and thread, also known as western porcupine grass (Hesperostipa curtiseta), and rhizomatous wheatgrasses.
-The principal shrubs on this site are silver sagebrush (Artemisia cana) and snowberry (Symphoricarpos spp.), either of which can be quite abundant in some areas.
+Characteristic vegetation is green needlegrass (Nassella viridula) and western wheatgrass (Pascopyrum smithii).
+Thickspike wheatgrass (Elymus lanceolatus) may also occur on this site, although it is generally more common in the northern extent of MLRA 52.
+The dominant shrub on this site is silver sagebrush (Artemisia cana) with Wyoming big sagebrush (Artemisia tridentata subsp.
+Wyomingensis) occurring as a subdominant species.